1. Home

 We now need to put packages into this directory.
 Two common ways to obtain packages are to copy the installer ISO packages or mirror a remote repository.

-Copy ISO packages
+Option 1: Copy ISO Packages

 # apt update; apt install apt-mirror -y

-After installation modify the /etc/apt/mirror.list file and configure as desired.
-A minimum suggested configuration is to uncomment the “set base_path” configuration option and specify a path where you want the mirrored repository to be downloaded.
+NOTE: A minimum suggested configuration is to uncomment the “set base_path” configuration option and specify a path where you want the mirrored repository to be downloaded.
 Review the list of repository entries to include those you want to mirror.

 # apt-mirror